ics-jku/RVVRadar/README.md

-# RVVBMARK
+# RVVRadar

-Benchmark tool for RISC-V vector extension (RVV)
+Framework to support the development of optimized algorithm implementations for the RISC-V vector extension (RVV).
 (C) 2021 Manfred Schlaegl <manfred.schlaegl@gmx.at>

-rvvbmark is mainly released under the terms of the GNU General Public License version 3.0.
-To simplify the reuse of algorithm implementations, these implementations are licensed under permissive MIT.
+RVVRadar is mainly released under the terms of the GNU General Public License version 3.0.
+To facilitate reuse of algorithm implementations, these implementations are licensed under the terms of the MIT permissive license.
 See the file COPYING for details.

 Supported RVV Drafts (autodetected by configure):